Foretack/MiniTwitch/MiniTwitch.Helix/README.md

 - Returns meaningful information about responses with `HelixResult`:
 	- **HelixResult.Success**: Whether the request was successful
 	- **HelixResult.StatusCode**: Status code of the response
-	- **HelixResult.Message**: Contains a message clarifying the meaning of the status code
+	- **HelixResult.Message**: Contains the error message for the request, if not successful
 	- **HelixResult.Elapsed**: The amount of time the request took to get a response
 	- **HelixResult.RateLimit.Limit**: Maximum amount of requests that can be made in a period
 	- **HelixResult.RateLimit.Remaining**: The amount of requests that can be made before the ratelimit resets